julian-molina/Documentation/pages/suite/suite-frequently-asked-questions.md

 ### May I create my own strategies?
 Do I need to write computer code?

 Yes and no!
-Building, testing and deploying strategies is the core competency of Superalgos.
+Building, testing, and deploying strategies is the core competency of Superalgos.
 You don't need to write computer code... only simple statements with a specific [syntax](suite-syntax-overview.html) to create conditions and formulas, following a framework that guides you in the process of setting up a [trading system](suite-trading-systems.html).

 However, if you can code you may have an edge building more complex logic in JavaScript.